nnutter/git-bd/README.md

-# Description
+# git-bd

-`git bd` mimics `git branch` in usage but `git bd` creates a new working directory for each branch you create.
+`git bd` mimics `git branch` in usage but `git bd` creates a separate working directory for each branch.
 The combination of a branch and working directory is what I refer to as a *branchdir*.  *Branchdirs* allow you to have multiple branches checked out at once.

 # Installation